RituPande/ritupande.github.io/_posts/2024-06-15-Normal-Subgroups-and-Quotient-Groups.md

 published: false
 ---

 Groups, just like composite numbers, can be composed from other simpler groups.
-To study groups, mathematicians  break them up into smaller constituent groups, which are simpler, easier to understand and reveal a lot about the strcuture of the original group.
+To study groups, mathematicians  break them up into smaller constituent groups, which are simpler, easier to understand and reveal a lot about the structure of the original group.

 Normal subgroups of a group allow partioning of the group into a smaller group, called the quotient group.
 In this post, we shall under understand normal groups and quotient groups in a detail.